-- 1) Over-collateralization: The assets backing the securities amount to EGP 468,887,311, representing the net present value of the total outstanding principal, interest and insurance receivables stemming from the securitized auto installment-sale contracts discounted at the bond weighted average coupon rate.
-The assets will be purchased at a discount of 10.43% by the Issuer, creating an over collateralization of EGP 48.9 million at the beginning of the transaction.
-However, it is worth noting that the majority of this over-collateral will be used to cover the transaction expenses, such as collection fees and insurance premiums, as well as other fees and expenses, with an estimated NPV of EGP 35.5 million (expenses are modeled at the 0% default, 0% prepayment level, and discounted at the bond weighted average coupon rate).
-Thus, the transaction is left with only 3.2% of over collateralization net of expenses that could be used to provide pure credit or liquidity support. - 2) Servicing Fee Subordination: 90% of the servicing fee, or 2.25% p.a. of the monthly outstanding principal portfolio balance, will be available starting from the 3rd month after the closing date to cover any shortfall in collections from the securitized pool of contracts that might impair the settlement of any payments to the bondholders on their due dates.
+- Over-collateralization: The assets backing the securities amount to EGP 385,361,731, representing the net present value of the total outstanding principal, interest and insurance receivables stemming from the securitized auto installment-sale contracts discounted at the bond weighted average coupon rate.
+The assets will be purchased at a discount of 9.18% by the Issuer, creating an over collateralization of EGP 35.4 million at the beginning of the transaction.
+However, it is worth noting that the majority of this over-collateral will be used to cover the transaction expenses, such as collection fees and insurance premiums, as well as other fees and expenses, with an estimated NPV of EGP 30 million (expenses are modeled at the 0.5% default).
+Thus, the transaction is left with only 1.6% of over collateralization net of expenses that could be used to provide pure credit support. - 2) Cash Reserve Account: The cash reserve account is to be built over the first 6 months of the transaction with equal monthly deposits of EGP 500,000, until it is fully funded at EGP 3mn (0.86% of the notes' original balance).
+The account will be funded by virtue of deferring on monthly basis an amount equal to 60% of the cost of funds fees that are due to the Originator (EGP 500,000 monthly), and retaining it in a special account with the Custodian for the benefit of the Bondholders.
+The size of this reserve may be revised from time to time subject to rating agency, EFSA & bondholders' approval. - 3) Servicing Fee Subordination: 90% of the servicing fee, or 2.25% p.a. of the monthly outstanding principal portfolio balance, will be available starting from the 3rd month after the closing date to cover any shortfall in collections from the securitized pool of contracts that might impair the settlement of any payments to the bondholders on their due dates.
 The unused portion of the servicing fees will be paid to the Servicer on a monthly basis, after settlement of all senior fees and expenses, coupon and principal payments due, according to the cash waterfall below.